takluyver/hdf5-units/specification.md

 Thus measurements in joules would be annotated with units `'kg m2 s-2'`.

 A numeric dataset may also have one or both of the attributes `units_scale_numerator` and `units_scale_denominator`.
-Either must be a floating point or integer number.
+These must be integers.
+Different integer types may be used, but if both attributes are present they should use the same type.
 The numbers in the dataset are multiplied by `units_scale_numerator` and divided by `units_scale_denominator` to correspond to the specified units.
 If either attribute is not present, it is taken to be 1.